The work is its own reward. — Sir Arthur Conan Doyle, British writer and physician

 ongoing efforts#

-- Cobweb is a symbolic algorithm that aggregates instances into “concepts” and forms a hierarchy over these instances - it is unsupervised, piecemeal, and incremental, making it a comprehensive model for human learning.
+• Cobweb is a symbolic algorithm that aggregates instances into “concepts” and forms a hierarchy over these instances - it is unsupervised, piecemeal, and incremental, making it a comprehensive model of human learning.
 I am currently working with Dr. Pat Langley to implement the Cobweb algorithm in a proposed theoretical framework to model psychological “chunking” for efficient parsing, storage and retrieval of concepts based on a set of defined relations.
+Most recently, we presented our work at the Computation and Cognition Conference (2026), and are actively working towards a finalized theory.

 past projects#